Reconciliation Week 2026 Activities, Workshops and Cultural Experiences Across Australia

 Contact us to plan your Reconciliation Week 2026 experience with your local Mob.

-Download our Brochures for Students and Teachers on Reconcilaition Week
+Download our Brochures for Students and Teachers on Reconciliation Week

 Our School Reconciliation Week programs span a full month on either side of Reconciliation Week, ensuring every school community has the opportunity to participate.
 We welcome students and children's groups from all backgrounds, ages, and beliefs, working with schools ranging from small classes to large campuses of over 1,600 students.
 Our immersive Indigenous experiences can be tailored for whole schools, specific year levels, or individual classrooms, with flexible formats from one-hour workshops to full-day events.
 Explore our engaging Reconciliation Week activities and help build understanding, respect, and unity across your learning community.